 - Butter – I love using melted unsalted butter so it’s easy to throw together and provides lots of richness and moisture.

-- Eggs – You need two large eggs at room temperature.
+- Eggs – You need three large eggs at room temperature.
 I place mine in a bowl of warm water for 10 minutes before using.

 - Buttermilk – This is what gives it great flavor and keeps it moist!
 If you don’t have buttermilk, you can make your own –> How To Make Homemade Buttermilk.